-Farm Buildings - Enter both Cost Value and Market Value.
+Farm Buildings and Improvements - Enter both Cost Value and Market Value.
 Use a Management Depreciation Method, which depreciates the original cost over the life of the asset for the cost value.
 An easy calculation is to subtract 5 to 7% of the remaining cost value each year.
-Enter new buildings at original purchase cost for both cost and market value and depreciate based on use during the year.
+Enter new buildings, building fixtures, or improvements at original purchase cost for both cost and market value and depreciate based on use during the year.
 See Entering Capital Leases on the Balance Sheet for leased assets.
 Use the Detail to enter a detailed list.